We'll guide you through what happens after you've submitted your application.

-- Once you have an offer from us, we will give you access to You@York (excluding Hull York Medical School).
-Here you track the progress of your application and upload supporting documents.
+- Once you have an offer from us, we will give you access to You@York (excluding Hull York Medical School students).
+Here you can track the progress of your application and upload supporting documents.
 If you are an international applicant you can request your CAS.

 All departments are willing to consider applications for deferred entry.
 If you would like us to reconsider your application for an alternative year of entry, let us know at firstname.lastname@example.org as soon as possible.

 Unfortunately, some applicants may not receive an offer from us.
-If we don't offer you a place we'll provide feedback via UCAS Track.
+If we don't offer you a place we'll provide feedback via UCAS Hub.
 In some cases, we may be able to make you an offer on an alternative course.

 3. Come to a visit day